GenericMappingTools/gmt/doc/rst/source/reference/features.rst

 formats (floating point data are assumed by default).
 We specify the data type via the **-f** option (which sets both input and output formats; use **-fi** and **-fo** to set input and output separately).
-For instance, to specify that the the first two columns are longitude and latitude, and that the third column (e.g., *z*) is absolute calendar time, we add **-fi**\ 0x,1y,2T to the command line.
+For instance, to specify that the first two columns are longitude and latitude, and that the third column (e.g., *z*) is absolute calendar time, we add **-fi**\ 0x,1y,2T to the command line.
 For more details, see the man page for the program you need to use.